BOLIVIA

 Nicolas

-Born in the Andes, I have been a huge fan of the nature and culture rooted in South America since childhood.
-South America is a unique region where the grandeur of nature, cultural diversity, and deep history come together.
-It is also known as one of the most biodiverse areas in the world.
+Born in the Andes, I have been a big fan of the nature and culture rooted in South America since childhood.
+South America is a unique region where the grandeur of nature, the diversity of culture, and the depth of history are integrated.
+It is also known as the most biodiverse land in the world.

-I will do my utmost to help our customers fully enjoy the magnificent charm of South America.
+I will do my best to help our customers fully enjoy the charm of this magnificent South America.

 I will take you on a passionate adventure!
 Please feel free to consult with us.